Optimizing multigrid reduction-in-time (MGRIT) and Parareal coarse-grid operators for linear advection: Introduction

-Speed-ups over sequential time-stepping reported for hyperbolic PDEs in the literature are typically quite small (on the order of two to six), with slow convergence of the iteration ultimately inhibiting faster runtimes due to increased parallelism.
-For comparison, a speed-up on the order of 20 times was achieved for a diffusion-dominated parabolic problem in Falgout et al.\cite{Oneill_etal_2017} Some speed-up was obtained in Nielsen et al.\cite{Nielsen_etal_2018} for the shallow water equations, but the approach coarsened the order of the discretization in time (rather than the mesh), which avoids the coarse-grid issues for MGRIT that are the central topic of this paper.
-Coarsening also in space was considered by Howse et al.\cite{Howse_etal_2019} for linear advection and Burgers' equations to provide both cheaper multigrid cycles and overcome stability issues arising from coarsening only in time.
+To date, attempts to address this problem have been largely unsuccessful.
+Several so-called `stabilized' variants of Parareal have been developed which overcome the typically divergent behavior of standard Parareal, but are significantly more expensive, and so their practicability is limited.\cite{Chen_etal_2014, Dai_Maday2013, Ruprecht_Krause2012} Semi-Lagrangian coarse-grid operators were considered by Schmitt et al.\cite{Schmitt_etal_2018} for the viscous Burgers equation, inspiring some of the work in this paper.
+Unfortunately, though, their numerical tests showed that convergence deteriorates significantly in the zero-viscosity/hyperbolic limit.\cite{Schmitt_etal_2018} Coarsening also in space was considered by Howse et al.\cite{Howse_etal_2019} when applying MGRIT to the linear advection and Burgers' equations to provide both cheaper multigrid cycles and overcome stability issues arising from coarsening only in time.
 Parallel speed-up was demonstrated for linear advection only, but convergence was, ultimately, slow and not scalable, and the approach did not work when applied to higher than first-order discretizations.
+Nielsen et al.\cite{Nielsen_etal_2018} achieved modest speed-ups for the shallow water equations, in part, by reducing the order of the discretizations in time and space, rather than coarsening the mesh.
 Small to moderate speed-ups for linear hyperbolic PDEs were obtained with ParaExp,\cite{Gander_Guttel_2013} but this algorithm falls outside of the class of MGRIT-like algorithms that are the subject of this paper.
+In all of these works, speed-ups over sequential time-stepping for hyperbolic PDEs are typically quite small (on the order of two to six), with slow convergence of the iteration ultimately inhibiting faster runtimes due to increased parallelism.
+For comparison, a speed-up on the order of 20 times was achieved for a diffusion-dominated parabolic problem in Falgout et al.\cite{Oneill_etal_2017}